 One of the basic tools for determining economic feasibility is discounted cash flow.
 All cash expenditures are tabulated for comparison during the chosen period each year.
 The total cash expenditure for each year is then discounted to the present and cumulatively added to a single sum.
 This sum is then compared with similar sums of discounted expenditures for alternatives.
 The alternative with the smallest sum is clearly the least costly.
 A similar comparison is made with cash revenues or receipts for the same period.
-The ratio between the sum of the discounted receipts and the sum of the discounted expenditures yields the benefit-cost 18/10/2011 ratio.
-The Improvement of Tro...
+The ratio between the sum of the discounted receipts and the sum of the discounted expenditures yields the benefit-cost ratio.